thunderclient/thunder-client-support/README.md

 * **Import Curl** is now supported from Activity tab.
 Keyboard shortcut `Cmd/Ctrl + u`
 * Import of **.env files** also supported, select `Import` from Env tab and choose .env file

+ ### How to Import Collection
+  1. Select the `Collection` tab from the sidebar
+  2. Click `Menu` icon near searchbar, and Select `Import`
+  3. Now select json file from Postman or Thunder Clinet.

 <a name="runcol"></a>
 ## Run Collection
 * You can test multiple requests using Collection, select `Run All` option from the collection menu.